Laith-7/InMemoryDB/README.md

 # InMemoryDB

--Steps to properly setup and run the code:
+- Steps to properly setup and run the code:
 1. Clone the repository, for example using: git clone <repository-url>
 2. Navigate to the project directory on your terminal
 3. Compile and run the code as needed using commands such as: javac Main.java && java Main